oneBlackLee/Tau-Ceti-theme/README.md

 # Tau Ceti theme for AppCode

 Tau Ceti is a custom, alternative color scheme for the JetBrains AppCode Objective-C IDE.
-It comes with beautiful, carfully selected colors to boost up your coding experience and productivity.
+It comes with beautiful, carefully selected colors to boost up your coding experience and productivity.
 I did not feel comfortable with any of the bundled schemes so I created this one on my own.
 The name Tau Ceti is derived from the star system with the same name.
 It's also the name of a science fiction themed computer game which I played on my Commodore 64 when I was a child.

 ![Image](https://raw.github.com/ByteProject/Tau-Ceti-theme/master/Images/preview.png)